A-Trak: Original music and remixes

-In 2007, A-Trak released popular remixes of Architecture In Helsinki's "Heart It Races," Scanners's "Bombs," and Digitalism's "Idealistic," among others.
+In 2007, A-Trak released popular remixes of Architecture in Helsinki's "Heart It Races," Scanners' "Bombs," and Digitalism's "Idealistic," among others.
 He sometimes releases his bootlegs and remixes under his alias Trizzy.
 He also released the original singles "Say Whoa" on the French label Kitsuné.
 In 2008, A-Trak collaborated with Nike to create the 'soundtrack' Running Man: Nike+ Original Run; as part of his collaboration with Nike he also released the singles "Mastered (Me & My Sneakers)" featuring Lupe Fiasco and "Running Man."
 That year, he also collaborated with Laidback Luke for the first time, releasing the single "Shake It Down" and co-produced the track" Like The Dancefloor" featuring Natalie Storm with DJ Zinc.
 One of A-Trak's prominent remixes, a mix of Boys Noize's "Oh!," was also released in 2008.

 In 2009, A-Trak released his full-length album DJ mix Infinity + 1.
 The follow-up record as a solo artists was 2012's Tuna Melt EP, released by Fool's Gold.
 The video for "Tuna Melt" was nominated in the Best Cinematography category at the MTV Video Music Awards.

 Notable releases by A-Trak between these two records include "Ray Ban Vision" featuring CyHi Da Prince (2010), "Warrior" with Mark Foster and Kimbra for Converse's 3 Artists, 1 Song project (2012), "Money Makin'" with Dillon Francis (2012), and remixes of Daft Punk's "Robot Rock" (2009), Sébastien Tellier's "Kilometer" (2009), Justice's "D.A.N.C.E."
 (2010), The Rapture's "How Deep Is Your Love" (2011), and Surkin's "Never Let Go" (2012).
-On June 8, 2010, A-Trak released his wildly successful remix of the Yeah Yeah Yeahs' track "Heads Will Roll", which was also featured on the Project X (2012 film) soundtrack.
+On June 8, 2010, A-Trak released his wildly successful remix of the Yeah Yeah Yeahs' track "Heads Will Roll", which was also featured on the Project X soundtrack.